InhyeongPark/Musser_ML_Research/README.md

 # Musser_ML_Research

 ## The goal is to understand machine learning more easily from the perspective of undergraduates before building comprehensive knowledge.
+The [Contents](https://github.com/InhyeongPark/Musser_ML_Research/blob/master/Machine%20Learning_pdf.pdf) will help people make basic concepts and the Labs will show how to use it.

 ### * Contents
 * [Machine Learning](https://github.com/InhyeongPark/Musser_ML_Research/blob/master/Machine%20Learning_pdf.pdf)